SkyTemple/skytemple-files/skytemple_files/_resources/patches/asm_patches/anonymous_asm_mods/push_allies/README.txt

 e.g. Player tries to push Ally 1 to the right.
 When checking Ally 1 detects Ally 2 bottom-right -> Ally 1 tries to push Ally 2 to the bottom right.

+You can't push more than 3 other allies at the same time (this is most of a counter-measure to infinite recursion).

 Map Examples

 Legend: